drorlab/atom3d/docs/creating_datasets.rst

                              serialization_format = 'json',
                              include_bonds = False)

-There are many ways to split a datasets and we provide functions for many of them in the the :mod:`atom3d.splits` module.
+There are many ways to split datasets and we provide functions for many of them in the the :mod:`atom3d.splits` module.